VOL. IV - APPENDIX C

 • Sidney Fred Marchant.
 Born 1897 in Dallington.
 Sidney enlisted as a gunner in the Royal Garrison Artillery.
 He was killed on 12 December 1918 in Salonika, Greece, aged 21 years.
 He was buried in the Mikra Burial Cemetary, Kalamaria, Regional unit of Thessaloniki, Central Macedonia, Greece.

 • Rhoda Mary Marchant.
-Born 28 January 1898 in Dallington. married Victor John Gasson in 1920 in Battle.
-In 1939 they were living in The Bakery, London Road, Battle.
-Victor was a baker and confectioner.
+Born 28 January 1898 in Dallington.
+Rhoda married Victor John Gasson on 2 August 1920 in Ashburnham.
+Battle.
+Victor was a 32 year old baker, son of Henry Gasson (deceased), baker.
+Rhoda was 22 years old.
+In 1921 they were living at The Street, Hurst Green, Salehurst.
+Victor, aged 33 was a baker and confectioner.
+Rhoda, aged 23 was on household duties.
+By 1939 they were living in The Bakery, London Road, Battle.
+Victor was still a baker and confectioner.
 His wife was on "house and shop duties - fully occupied at home" They had two children, their son was a bakers roundsman and their daughter on "house and shop duties".
 Victor John Gasson of The Bakery, Hurst Green, died on 30 September 1951 at The Cottage Hospital, Hawkhurst, Kent and was buried at Hotel Trinity Churchyard, Hurst Green.
 Probate to Rhoda Gasson Marchant, widow and Alfred George Gasson, retired postal official.
 Rhoda Mary Gasson of Little Heath, Maynards Green, Horam, widow died on 9 December 1963 at St Mary's Hospital, Eastbourne.
 Probate to Kenneth Sidney John Gasson, senior wireless technician home office.
 She too was buried at Holy Trinity Churchyard, Hurst Green.

 Frederick William Marchant of Dallington, Sussex, farm bailiff died on 26 January 1900.
 Administration was granted to Ruth Marchant, widow.